Cool off with do-it-yourself popsicles made from simple ingredients like watermelon, smoothies, pudding and juice.

 Frozen sweet treats are nothing new, but upscale popsicles are all the rage in summer.
-Besides saving money and packaging, the best thing about homemade popsicles is that they’re made with real ingredients — fruits, juices, yogurt and no high fructose corn syrup, artificial colours or flavours.
-Use your imagination — anything you can freeze, you can freeze on a stick.
+Besides saving money and packaging, the best thing about homemade popsicles is that they’re made with real ingredients—fruit, good quality juice and yogurt with no high fructose corn syrup, artificial colours or flavours.
+Use your imagination—anything you can freeze, you can freeze on a stick.
 If you don’t have an ice pop mold, freeze your ingredients in small paper cups, cover with plastic wrap and poke a wooden popsicle stick or chopstick through.
 The plastic wrap will hold it upright as the mixture freezes.

 Melon Pops